brillout/wildcard-api/docs/rpc.draft.md

 1. Can use any SQl/ORM query
 2. Define permission on case-by-case basis

-lean and more case-by-case

-for CRUD operations for each model;
-You bascically create a generic API.
-This redudant

-This makes sense for an API that is set in stone.
-But in our case we don't need: we develop the API provider (the server) and the API consumer (the frontend) hand-in-hand allowing us to modify the API each time the frontend needs a change.

-This ability to change the API at the whim of the frontend, is
-This is at the core of the decision whether to use RPC or REST/GraphQL.

 but for an API that is developed hand-in-hand